jxai/lean-conky-config/README.md

 pip install pynvml
 ```

 If the `pynvml` backend doesn't work, `gpu.nvidia` falls back to a backend offered by Conky itself, which is less powerful.
-In case your Conky was not compiled with `nvidia` support, an error would show up in the LCC panel.
+In case your Conky was not compiled with `nvidia` support, an error message would show up in the LCC panel.

 ## More Information